Kingsford-Group/autotunex/baselines/README.md

 To run NAP, first install the package by following the instructions at https://github.com/huawei-noah/HEBO/tree/master/NAP.
 As no instructions are provided for applying NAP to a new case, we adapt their example to train and test NAP on our dataset using the following steps.

 1. replace the source codes function_gym_nap.py and objectives.py with the new ones in the folder nap/.
-2. for each representative sample, fit its dats (X,Y) with Gaussian Process model.
+2. for each representative sample, fit its data (X,Y) with Gaussian Process model.
 3. train nap with the script in the folder nap/.
 4. test with the script in the folder nap/.